Skip Navigation

 Why Plant-Based?

-Advocating for plant-forward food on your campus isn’t just good for the planet — it’s a smart climate solution for everyone.
-The benefits include:
+Advocating for plant-forward food on your campus isn’t just good for public health — it’s a smart climate solution for everyone.
+A few top benefits include:

 • Cut Scope 3 carbon emissions to meet campus sustainability goals